guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 1-Optimizing an ML Pipeline in Azure/Readme.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 **What are the benefits of the parameter sampler you chose?**
+I chose to use Random Sampling.
+The main benefits include its support for termination of low-performance runs and the other one is that it supports both continuos and discrete parameters.
+There were two parameters passed, one was continuos that is regularization parameter '--C' where a uniformly distributed value distributed between (-.-5,0.1) will be chosen at every iteration and a discrete parameter '--max_iter' which had a choice of value between (16,32,64,128).

 **What are the benefits of the early stopping policy you chose?**